Appearance

 - Getting and updating firmware version

-- Webhook for subscribing to updates to meeting room device status
+- Subscribing to webhooks for meeting room device status updates

 Background and pre-requisites

-With the Jabra Plus APIs you can manage devices in your J+ tenant of (Jabra Plus).
-To use the APIs, you need to:
+With the Jabra Plus APIs, you can manage devices in your organization in Jabra Plus Management (Jabra Plus).
+To use the APIs, you must:

-- Have an API subscription key (available from your Jabra Plus Tenant instance).
+- Get an API subscription key In Jabra Plus Management

-- During this period features are still under development and changes can occur.
+- During the beta period, features are under development and changes can occur

-- Breaking changes will be handled under versioning, whenever possible.
+- Breaking changes are handled under versioning, whenever possible

 Usage of the Jabra Plus APIs is free during the beta period.
-After this, APIs may be moved to a paid service only.
+After this, APIs may become available as a paid service.

 Feedback and bug reporting